Techtonica/curriculum/projects/final-project/README.md

 - [ ] Re-scope if needed.
 - [ ] Have 1 code review and PR with your mentor and 1 PR partner (these need to be two separate PRs).
 - [ ] Your medium article text will be due on Friday - make sure your README has been updated and you are ready to talk about your project!
+- [ ] Complete all primary features.
+- [ ] Launch your project to Render.
+- [ ] Have 1 code review and PR with your mentor and 1 PR partner.

 ### Week 3 Milestones

-- [ ] Complete all primary features.
-- [ ] Launch your project to Render
-- [ ] Have 1 code review and PR with your mentor and 1 PR partner (these need to be two separate PRs).

-### Week 4 Milestones

 - [ ] Make a "complete_mvp" branch.
 - [ ] Build any nice-to-have/secondary features you have time for.